jlbradley1844/jlbradley1844.github.io/_posts/2022-07-25-spirituality-definition.md

 are in fact God's own laws, and because God is logical, He will not break his laws arbitrarily.
-Indeed, in more liberal Christian denominations, many of the believers will doubt Jesus ever performed the miracles ascribed to them.
+Indeed, in more liberal Christian denominations, many of the believers doubt Jesus ever performed the miracles ascribed to them.
 In essence, there is a distinction between belief in spirituality, which is seen as outside science, and miracles and magic, which is seen as an unlikely occurrence of God breaking His own laws.